 Step 1: Install a Desktop Environment

-If you intend to connect via VNC to an Ubuntu 22.04 or 20.04 server, then you’ll notice that the server doesn’t come with a preinstalled Desktop Environment.
+If you intend to connect via VNC to an Ubuntu 22.04 server, then you’ll notice that servers don’t usually come with a preinstalled desktop environment.
 On booting up, you will get a command-line interface to execute your commands.

-As of writing this post, there are several Linux desktop environments available for you to install.
-They include GNOME desktop, KDE Plasma Desktop, Mate Desktop, Budgie Desktop, Xfce/Xubuntu Desktop, Cinnamon Desktop, and many more.
+As of writing this post, there are many Linux desktop environments available for you to install.
+This guide includes installing GNOME, KDE Plasma Desktop, MATE, Budgie, Xfce Desktop, Cinnamon Desktop, and more.

-For this particular post, we will install the XFCE desktop environment.
+For this particular demo, we will install the XFCE desktop environment.
 It is fast, stable, and easy to use.

 After establishing an SSH connection to your server, execute the following command to update your package index: